Sherburn in Elmet Community Trust

 - contacting you to request additional assistance with other shifts and/or events

 - ask you to take part in evaluations and surveys

 - manage feedback and complaints.

-At this stage, we will ask your permission to share your contact data with your nominated team leader who will be your primary contact for operational purposes.
+We will ask your permission to share your contact data with your nominated team leader or whoever is your primary contact for operational purposes.

 What information do we collect?

 We need to collect a range of information about you, including:

 - your name, address and contact details, including email address and telephone number(s)

 - details of your skills, experience and employment history

 - who to contact in event of an emergency